 Unsurprisingly, the epistemologists contributing to the literature on transmission failure have principally devoted their attention to the cases of transmission failure involving non-transmissive arguments.
 Some epistemologists have attempted to identify conditions whose satisfaction suffices to make an argument non-transmissive of justification based on a given evidence.
 The next section is devoted to reviewing the most influential of these proposals.

 Some non-transmissive arguments explicitly feature their conclusion among their premises.
-To illustrate the point, let us reformulate the conditions for transmission (i), (ii) and (iii+) to make them apply to deductive arguments with two premises p1 and p2 and conclusion q as follows: (i*) s has justification for p1 based on e1 and justification for p2 based on e2 (where e1 and e2 may coincide), (ii*) s knows that q is deducible from the conjunction of p1 and p2, and (iii+*) at least part of s's justification for q is based on the satisfaction of (i*) and (ii*).
-Consider a premise-circular argument that deduces p2 from p1 and p2.
-This argument cannot satisfy condition (iii+*) even if conditions (i*) and (ii*) are satisfied.
-The reason being that no part of s's justification for p2 can be acquired in virtue of, among other things, the satisfaction of (ii*).
-For if (i*) is satisfied, p2 will be justified for s by the relevant evidence e2 independently of s's knowledge that p1 and p2 jointly entail p2.
-And thus not in virtue of the satisfaction of (ii*).
+Suppose p is justified for s by e, and consider the premise-circular argument that deduces p from itself.
+This argument cannot satisfy condition (iii+) even if conditions (i) and (ii) are satisfied.
+The reason is that no part of s’s justification for p can be acquired in virtue of, among other things, the satisfaction of (ii).
+For if (i) is satisfied, p is justified for s by the relevant evidence e independently of s’s knowledge of p’ self-entailment, thus not in virtue of (ii).